-Phase stability and successful isolation of a co-crystal by solution methods is influenced by solubility of API and co-former.
-The phase stability and solubility in a system can be visualized through ternary phase diagrams (TPDs).
-Depending on the conditions (solvent system, temperature) the co-crystal stability region can vary significantly.
+Phase stability and successful isolation of a co-crystal through solution methods is influenced by the solubility of the API and co-former.
+The phase stability and solubility in a system can be visualized through TPDs.
+Depending on the conditions (solvent system, temperature), the co-crystal stability region can vary significantly.
 TPDs are an essential tool for solution-based methods and can be used to define the compositions of API, co-former and solvent where the co-crystal is stable at equilibrium.
 Boundaries of the co-crystal stability region can aid in defining safe operating parameters for a robust crystallization process and scale-up.

 TPDs are developed through a combination of slurry experiments and solubility analysis.
 Solid phases are identified using analytical techniques such as XRPD, while concentration of APIs and co-formers are typically assessed by chromatography.
 The data are used to define phase stability boundaries, eutectic compositions, and develop a TPD that can be leveraged in

 co-crystallization process development.
 SSPI can not only help you screen for a co-crystal that may improve the physiochemical properties and strengthen the IP of your drug, but we can also develop a process to allow the co-crystal to be scaled-up successfully.